Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 The Company has maintained healthy, cordial and harmonious industrial relations at all levels during the year.

-Limited (“NSE”).
-The Company has paid listing fees as prescribed for Financial Year 2025-26.
-The securities of
+(“NSE”).
+The Company has paid listing fees as prescribed for financial year 2026-27.
+The securities of the Company

-The Company take utmost care in maintaining a healthy relationship with its investors.
+The Company takes utmost care in maintaining a healthy relationship with its investors.
 Following are the steps

 taken by the Company to ensure that investors are well informed about the affairs of the Company: